waalge/plutus-data/README.md

 In writing a cardano validator in aiken, you define data types.
 To use these validators, you need to construct valid cbor that can be parsed into these data types.

-This repo attempts to systematically match aiken types with lucid code, and check really works by sumbitting txs to preprod.
+This repo attempts to systematically match aiken types with constructors in lucid and check they really  work by sumbitting txs to preprod.
 The correspondence between aiken and lucid, at least in lucid `<= 0.8.9`, is not one-to-one.

 In later lucid versions, the `Data` api has changed.

-To test, we have each type be the redeemer of a minting policy, and to a simple match or operation in the minting policy to ensure its been parsed.
+To test, we have each type be the redeemer of a minting policy, and do a simple pattern match or operation in the minting policy to ensure it has been parsed.
 We then mint a token using the policy.

 TODO: Bump lucid version.